 Pre-Glion policy dialogue with Mission of Iceland: ‘Putting digital technology at the service of equality and non-discrimination, including in the area of economic, social and cultural rights’

-Ahead of Glion VII, the Universal Rights Group (URG), with a number of supportive State delegations, will organise a series of informal policy dialogues designed to allow early consideration and exchange on different aspects of ‘human rights in the digital age.’
+Ahead of Glion VII, the Universal Rights Group (URG), with a number of supportive State delegations, organised a series of informal policy dialogues designed to allow early consideration and exchange on different aspects of ‘human rights in the digital age.’

-On Tuesday October 20th at 1:30PM the Permanent Mission of Iceland to the UN and the URG NYC will host a an informal policy dialogue on ‘Making digital technology work for equality and non-discrimination, including in the area of economic, social and cultural rights.’
-This digital event will bring together representatives from New York based delegations to the UN, UN officials, as well as key civil society actors and human rights experts, to exchange views on a number of issues including, ‘the digital divide and its implications for equality and non-discrimination’, and ‘mobilising digital technologies to power progress towards the full enjoyment of social rights, and the realisation of the SDGs’.
+On Tuesday October 20th at 1:30PM the Permanent Mission of Iceland to the UN and the URG NYC hosted an informal policy dialogue on ‘Making digital technology work for equality and non-discrimination, including in the area of economic, social and cultural rights.’
+This digital event brought together representatives from New York based delegations to the UN, UN officials, as well as key civil society actors and human rights experts, to exchange views on a number of issues including, ‘the digital divide and its implications for equality and non-discrimination’, and ‘mobilising digital technologies to power progress towards the full enjoyment of social rights, and the realisation of the SDGs’.